BayLibre/bLsched/README.md

 * `-b` Add big CPU by cpu number, ex: ./bLsched -b 0 -b 1 adding CPU 0 and 1 to the big CPU set.
 * `-t` Load threshold in % for moving to big cpu (default 80), if there is enough capacity on big CPUs
 * `-i` Interval in ms for monitoring load avg. (default 1000)
-* `-n` New pid boost.
-When enabled, new tasks are always put on the big CPU set.
 * `-a` Existing tasks when starting bLsched, are added to the task list
 * `-l` LITTLE cpuset default: Tasks not bound to the big CPU set, will run on the LTTLE CPUs instead of all CPUs.
 * `-h` help